Yunxiang-Li/Cpp_Primer/Chapter 2. Variables and Basic Types/Chapter 2. Variables and Basic Types.md

 > Which of the following are legal?
 For those that are illegal, explain why.
 >
 > ```cpp
-> const int buf;      // illegal, buf is uninitialized const.
+> const int buf;      // illegal, const must be initialized when declaration.
 > int cnt = 0;        // legal.
 > const int sz = cnt; // legal.
 > ++cnt;              // legal.